News & Announcements

 Here, the 'unsafe-inline', 'self', https:, and http: sources are supplied for backwards-compatibility purposes, and are ignored by browsers that support the strict-dynamic source list keyword.
 Modern browsers support strict-dynamic (CSP Level 3 in Chrome 52+, Edge 79+, Firefox 52+, and Safari 15.4+).

-By default, the integration will use the Content-Security-Policy-Report-Only response header for your CSP.
+By default, the extension will use the Content-Security-Policy-Report-Only response header for your CSP.
 This means that violations will be logged, but not blocked, giving you insight into how production traffic behaves with the policy without breaking functionality.
-Violations will be reported to and logged by a Netlify Function also deployed by the integration — you can monitor the violation reports by checking the logs of the __csp-violations function.
+Violations will be reported to and logged by a Netlify Function also deployed by the extension — you can monitor the violation reports by checking the logs of the __csp-violations function.

 To gradually control the rollout of the nonce in your CSP while you monitor violation reports, you can set the CSP_NONCE_DISTRIBUTION environment variable to a value between 0 and 1.
 This value controls the percentage of traffic that would receive a transformed response containing the CSP nonce.